This feminizing bottom surgery (sometimes spelled labioplasty) involves the creation or reshaping of the labia (lips) around the vagina.

-Labiaplasty evokes very strong emotional responses (both pro and con) far more often than more common procedures like rhinoplasty.
+Labiaplasty evokes very strong emotional responses (both pro and con) more often than other surgical procedures like rhinoplasty.
 There is considerable controversy regarding surgery on some patients, notably women who are worried that their labia are not “normal.”

-In the case of transgender women, labiaplasty is frequently the second part of a two-stage vaginoplasty, where labia and a clitoral hood are created.
+For our community, labiaplasty is the second part of a two-stage vaginoplasty, where labia and a clitoral hood are created.
 This is often performed a few months after the first part of the procedure.
 In some cases, labiaplasty is undergone to improve appearance after a one-stage vaginoplasty.

 Note: resources listed may contain images of surgery and genitalia.